kaibrockelt/compressPDFs/README.md

 # compressPDFs
 A batch processor for squashing the file sizes of all PDFs in a given folder.
 Doesn't touch originals, outputs in subfolders.

-No need to send your files to a server on the internet.
+No need to send your files to a server on the internet just to compress.
 Keep your sensitive data private!
 This tool works local.

 ## Setup
 ### 1 Get ghostScript